nandstand/sample-site/content/get-started/quickstart.md

 {{% alert color="success" %}}

 This sample represents work that I did to help standardize developer environments on a previous software project.
-I used generic software development topics like Python virtual environments and Git workflows in place of the proprietary tools and processes from the actual work.
+It covers generic software development topics like Python virtual environments and Git workflows in place of the proprietary tools and processes from the actual work.

 {{% /alert %}}